Each month one 1230 TWC Member shares their networking tip with you - they are that month's

 This is a great opportunity giving the Member higher profile to the whole of the 1230 TWC database.
 On the first day of their month, the Tip with the Member's photo and biog is emailed to currently just over 4,000.
 It is then posted on all 1230 TWC platforms each Monday of their particular month, a reach of some 7,000 followers on Twitter alone, and then posted on this page.
 Enjoy and feel free to share!

-Why not come along, meet face-to-face and let them know
+Why not come along, meet face-to-face / or online, and let them know

 how you got on with their Tips!
 Members, just send in your Tips.

 Be interested in the people that you're networking with - listen and ask questions.
 Networking isn't just about you - it's about building relationships.
 And if you don't care, why should anyone be interested in you?!

 Tina Neve - Bromley Group says

 Prepare - understand your aims / objectives beforehand.